gmcnickle/developer_productivity/MeasuringWhatWeCantSee.md

 In my own work, I run a more comprehensive script that emails each developer a personalized work summary across all the repositories they touch, and sends me a detailed report broken down by developer and repo but that analysis runs monthly.

-For day-to-day awareness, I use a version very similar to the one below—just enough to stay informed without overwhelming myself or my team.
+For day-to-day awareness, I use a version very similar to the one here—just enough to stay informed without overwhelming myself or my team.